FluidTYPO3/flll/README.md

 > Note: Translation files are **cached** in TYPO3 - you will need to clear caches to actually see the added labels.
 However,
 > `FLLL` will not write duplicates to your files so you do not need to continually clear caches.
 Once in a while will suffice.

+> Note: `FLLL` only triggers when your language files have been cached initially; this is done to prevent problems when rebuilding
+> the language cache contents.

 ## How do I use it?